pengzhi1998/academic-kickstart/content/project/Image Processing/index.md

 # Project summary to display on homepage.
 summary = """
  An implementation of image processing with different algorithms.<br>
  The course project for *Signal and Systems*.
+[Here](https://github.com/pengzhi1998/Image-Processing-Experiment) is the code for this project.
+And the report for it is [here](./Report.pdf) (Chinese version).
  """

 # image_preview = "MIPS_CPU/FPGA.png"